Prominent Republicans push conspiracy theories about attack on Nancy Pelosi's husband

 Higgins posted an unrelated photo of Nancy Pelosi covering her eyes with her hands, above which he wrote, “That moment you realize the nudist hippie male prostitute LSD guy was the reason your husband didn’t make it to your fundraiser.”
 Facing an outcry, Higgins has since deleted the tweet, but he has not commented further about it.

-While stumping for Virginia Republican congressional candidate Yesli Vega on Friday, Virginia Republican Gov. Glenn Youngkin also made light of the attack.
-“Speaker Pelosi’s husband had a break-in last night in their house, and he was assaulted,’ Youngkin said.
+While stumping for Virginia Republican congressional candidate Yesli Vega on Friday, Virginia GOP Gov. Glenn Youngkin also made light of the attack.
+“Speaker Pelosi’s husband had a break-in last night in their house, and he was assaulted,” Youngkin said.
 “There’s no room for violence anywhere, but we’re gonna send her back to be with him in California.”

 In a subsequent appearance on Newsmax TV, Youngkin was asked repeatedly if he wanted a “do-over” on that comment.
 Instead, he simply reiterated that he believed that “there is no room for violence in America.”